 How many times have you heard your mother or your wife say there is no way a certain stain or grubby mark is coming out of a carpet?
 Well even though women are generally correct when it comes to domestic matters they’d be wrong in this case.
 Virtually every carpet can be successfully cleaned if you use a suitable cleaning product and method, as you’ll now see.

-Whether you’ve just had a new carpet fitted by us here at New Generation Flooring, or it’s an old carpet, these tips should get you prepared enough to deal with most carpet cleaning problems.
+Whether you’ve just had a new carpet fitted by us here at New Generation Flooring, or it’s an old carpet, you want to find out how to remove makeup stains from carpet or even wine, these tips should get you prepared enough to deal with most carpet cleaning problems.

 Tip 1 – Blot don’t Scrub